matteteruggi/An-introduction-to-American-FX-basket-options-hedging./README.md

 # An-introduction-to-American-FX-basket-options-hedging.
-An introduction to American FX basket options hedging: an application to a eur-denominated usd and cnh basket during flight to quality times
+An introduction to American FX basket options hedging: an application to a eur-denominated usd and cnh basket during flight to quality times.
 Basket options play a relevant role in corporate finance since they allow a more bona fide hedging, allowing to trade the correlation between a couple of assets.
 Basket options are, in general, index options or currency options: the elephant in the room is the correlation between the